Summer Days, Summer Nights: Production

 In May 2017, Rita Volk, Caitlin Stasey, Lindsey Morgan and Zoe Levin joined the cast of the film, with Edward Burns directing and producing from a screenplay he wrote.
 In June 2017, Pico Alexander, Amadeus Serafini, Jon Rudnitsky, Carly Brooke and Anthony Ramos were announced to star in the film.

 Release

 The film had its world premiere at the Tribeca Film Festival on April 27, 2018.
 It was released on August 24, 2021, by American International Pictures.

 Reception

-RogerEbert.com gave it a 3 (out of 5) Star Rating.
+Sheila O'Malley, writing for RogerEbert.com, gave the film three out of four stars, calling the film "confident" and "unsentimental," concluding that she "grew up in a beach town like this.
+Burns gets it right."